The Library at Home

 Are you a non-native speaker of English who would like to practice your English language skills or build vocabulary?
 If yes, join us on Mondays and Wednesdays at 10 a.m. for virtual ESL Conversation Circles.
 The online sessions are for non-native speakers of English ages 18 and older with low intermediate or higher English language skills.
 Contact firstname.lastname@example.org for the link.

-Virtual Mending WorkshopThe Labs' monthly DIY Mending Meetup is going digital.
-Join us in a private video chat to connect with other menders, get advice on how to fix common issues, and show off your quarantine sewing projects.
-Sign up here for this event to be invited to the chat.
-The online sessions will begin on Wednesday, April 15 and will meet every other Wednesday at 5 p.m.
-Join in any week.
+Join us on alternate Wednesdays for the Labs' Virtual Mending Meetup.
+Join mending experts Allie and Molly in a private video chat to connect with other menders, get advice on how to fix common issues, and show off your quarantine sewing projects.
+Sign up at bit.ly/labsclasses to be invited to the chat.

 Find the full list of virtual programs on the Library's calendar.

 Many families are pursuing distance learning for the first time.
 While it can be an incredibly rewarding experience for families to learn together we know it can also feel overwhelming to find the right tools and resources that will help your student succeed.
 The library has put together a list of items that you can utilize while completing assignments.
-Many of these digital resources can be used without a library card if you are a District resident.
-You can also sign up for temporary library card.
+Sign up for a library card online.

 Watch, Read, Listen and Learn with goDigital